 The Best Type of Vest for On-Duty Officers

-Choosing the correct bulletproof vest is important and this decision should be based on the type of danger you’re most likely to encounter.
+Choosing the correct bulletproof vest is important.
+This decision should be made based on the type of danger you’re most likely to encounter.
 For the majority of police officers, handguns and shotguns will be at the top of that list.
 Each precinct or department may have a specific requirement for concealable or tactical vests.
-Oftentimes, an officer will wear soft body armor and a SWAT member will wear a tactical vest that can carry MOLLE and be easily identified.
+Oftentimes an officer will wear soft body armor and a SWAT member will wear a tactical vest that can carry MOLLE and be easily identified.
 What doesn’t change is the need for a ballistic-resistant vest that will protect from bullets, slashes, stabbings and blunt trauma.
 You’ll also want to make sure the body armor you purchase is certified by the National Institute of Justice (NIJ Certified).

 The Real Reason You Should Wear Armor

 At the heart of the body armor movement, we find a simple message of safety and prevention.
-Its main purpose is to shelter the most vulnerable parts of human anatomy like the torso, which houses our most vital organs.
-For police, this is not only the largest center-mass area that can be hit, but it’s also the easiest to target.
+Its main purpose is to shelter the most vulnerable parts of human anatomy, our vital organs.
+For police, this is not only the largest center-mass area that can be hit, but it’s also the largest target.
 According to the NIJ and a study published in the Journal of Occupational and Environmental Hygiene, “Officers who do not routinely wear body armor are 3.4 times more likely to suffer a fatal injury from a torso shot than officers who routinely wear body armor.”
 Simply put, when law enforcement officers wear bulletproof vests, they’re better protected from the dangers they face.
 Body armor and riot gear has the ability to save many lives.

 Purchasing Body Armor That Fits

 An officer's superior or station will probably choose the brand and perhaps the carrier style for them.
-While some will allow you to choose between an under-uniform or external carrier, others may dictate if you’re only allowed to only wear one style.
+While some will allow you to choose between a concealable or external carrier, others may dictate if you’re only allowed to only wear one style.
 Per the BJA study, “Most agencies at a minimum, use body armor that protects officers against 9mm and .40 caliber bullets.”
-For most, this is an acceptable level of protection but even though ballistic panels can be moved between carrier types, it’s still important for police to talk to trusted peers and do a little research.
+For most, this is an acceptable level of protection but even though ballistic panels can be moved between carrier types, it’s still important for police to talk to trusted peers and do research.

 Another important consideration for body armor is to get the correct size.
 A casual fitting at a local store won’t do the trick.
 In fact, ill-fitting gear can get a cop killed if applied to a ballistic vest fitting.
 Here are a few things to note:

 - The armor plate should sit up high and touch your sternal notch.
-You can locate this area by using your finger to trace down from your Adam’s apple to where you’ll gag when you press in.
+You can find this area by moving your finger down from your Adam’s apple to where you’ll gag when you press in.

 - The width should be wide enough to cover the center of your pectoral muscles.
-The point of armor is to protect your heart and lungs, not your guts and if it’s too narrow, it won't be as effective.
+The point of armor is to protect your heart and lungs, not your guts.
+If it’s too narrow, it won't be as effective.

 - The cut, shape and curvature of plates will depend on your intended use and comfort preferences.